Pelosi announces House impeachment managers to prosecute case against Trump

 TRUMP’S IMPEACHMENT TRIAL TEAM: WHO ARE THE LAWYERS DEFENDING THE PRESIDENT?

-During then-President Bill Clinton’s impeachment in 1999, there were 13 House impeachment managers.
+Pelosi, in holding back the impeachment articles for weeks, had sought to pressure Republicans to commit to allowing new testimony and documents.
+Some Republicans are open to this, but Senate Majority Leader Mitch McConnell, R-Ky., wants to decide such matters after the process has started.

+At the heart of the case is Trump's effort to convince Ukraine to launch investigations of Democrats, while his administration withheld military aid.
+Trump denies wrongdoing, while Democrats allege he abused the power of his office.

-A White House official told Fox News on Tuesday that the president’s legal defense team in the looming impeachment trial would be led by White House Counsel Pat Cipollone.
+Meanwhile, a White House official told Fox News on Tuesday that the president’s legal defense team in the looming impeachment trial would be led by White House Counsel Pat Cipollone.
 The official said that Trump lawyer Jay Sekulow would also serve on the president’s defense, as well as Cipollone deputies Michael Purpura and Patrick Philbin.

 CLICK HERE TO GET THE FOX NEWS APP